Did you know that 1 in 6 Americans get sick from foodborne illnesses each year?

 CLEAN: Wash hands and surfaces often

-- Wash hands the right way—for 20 seconds with soap and running water.
+the right way — for 20 seconds with soap and running water.
 Be sure to scrub the backs of your hands, between your fingers, and under your nails.

 SEPARATE: Don't cross-contaminate